jc4p/minimal-hub-server/README.md

 Important: You must specify the `--project` parameter pointing to the HubSimulator.Service project, not the solution file.

-The server will start on `https://localhost:5001` and `http://localhost:5000` by default.
+The server will start on `http://localhost:5293` by default.

 ### Initial Data Generation